-If the person is not in custody when they are sentenced for the offence they must report within 7 days.
-If they are in custody, they must report within 7 days of their release.
+If the person is not in custody when they are sentenced for the offence, they must report to the police within seven days.
+If they are in custody, they must report within seven days of their release.

-If the conviction happened outside of NSW, they must report within 7 days of arriving in NSW.
+If the conviction happened outside of New South Wales, they must report within seven days of arriving in the state.
 After that, they must report each year.

 If the person has been in custody since they last reported, they must provide details of when and where they were in custody.
-The maximum penalties for not reporting is a fine of $55,000.00 or imprisonment for 5 years, or both.
+The maximum penalties for not reporting is a fine of 500 penalty units or imprisonment for five years, or both.

 Accessing the information

-The Commissioner of Police must make sure that the information in the register can’t be accessed by anyone who isn’t authorised to do so.
-No one can disclose any information about a registrable person that is gained by them in the administration or execution of the law, unless that disclosure:
+The Commissioner of Police must make sure that the information in the register can’t be accessed by anyone who isn’t authorised to access it.
+No one may disclose any information about a registrable person that is gained by them in the administration or execution of the law, unless that disclosure: